dev-11/aop_logging/README.md

 calc.Divide(12, 0);
 ```

-If we decorate `T` with the `LoggingProxy` the logging will be totally automatic.
+If we decorate `T` with the `LoggingProxy` the logging will be completely automatic.

 Sample output of `ConsoleLogger`